Do you know when to use Gel Coat and ChromaGlast™ Paint?

-At Fibre Glast, we offer 4 spray guns specifically for gel coat.
-Items #123-A and #126-A are gravity fed HVLP-style guns. #123 ¼ Pint Touch-Up Spray Gun features a 2.0mm nozzle while #126 0.6 Liter Touch-Up Spray Gun features a 2.5mm nozzle.
-The #123 gun is suited for spraying gel coat across a small surface area, typically a small surface repair.
+At Fibre Glast, we offer 3 spray guns specifically for gel coat.
+Item #126-A is a gravity fed HVLP-style gun. #126 0.6 Liter Touch-Up Spray Gun features a 2.5mm nozzle.
 The #126 gun is suitable for both small and medium areas, typically medium repairs and small parts/molds.
 Item #134-A is a pressure fed HVLP style gun.
 It features a 3.0mm nozzle and can be used for medium sized projects, typically a large repair or medium sized part or mold.
-Finally our #120-A Gel Coat Cup Gun is a dump gun.
-There are a variety of nozzle sizes available for different materials, but the primary use of this gun to quickly apply gel coat to large areas.
+Finally, our #120-A Gel Coat Cup Gun is a dump gun.
+There are a variety of nozzle sizes available for different materials, but the primary use of this gun is to quickly apply gel coat to large areas.
 It is most frequently used for new part and mold construction rather than repairs.

 Equipment for ChromaGlastTM Paint